MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Adaptive fixed-point iteration scheme of Discretized Richards Equation

-In this section, we will formally introduce the adaptive linearization scheme formulation of the Richards equation discretized by FVM.
-We will also derive necessary conditions for the linearization parameter to ensure convergence.
-Furthermore, we will analyze the convergence behavior of the resulting sequence of solutions $\{\psi_i^{m+1,s}\}_s$, where $s$ is the iteration count.
+In this section, we will formally introduce the adaptive fixed-point iteration scheme formulation of the FVM-discretized Richards equation.
+We will also derive sufficient conditions for parameter $\tau$ to ensure convergence.
+We will also analyze the convergence behavior of the resulting sequence of solutions $\{\psi_i^{m+1,s}\}_s$, where $s$ is the iteration count ($s=1,2,\ldots, S$).